emoose/DQXIAsset/README.md

 Fortunately for us the format of these StructProperties is stored inside the EXE (as can be seen in [DQXIS-SDK](https://github.com/emoose/DQXIS-SDK)), though the format defined in the EXE doesn't always seem to match up with the actual row data, oftentimes having certain fields moved around/reordered, and padding fields added/removed.

 There are a couple datatables in DQXIS that do use the normal UE4 datatable format though, these seem to be denoted by a "UDS" prefix ('user-defined struct').
-I've tried adding some support for these in here but it's not that great since I didn't design for that kind of table, you'd probably have better luck editing those with [kaihelios's Uasset Viewer tool](https://github.com/kaiheilos/Utilities).
+I've tried adding some support for these in here but it's not that great since I didn't design for that kind of table, you'd probably have better luck editing those with [kaiheilos's Uasset Viewer tool](https://github.com/kaiheilos/Utilities).

 ---